-On the last day of my stay in Malaysia I wanted to try to visit a small town of Malaysia accessible by train.
+On the last day of my stay in Malaysia, I wanted to try to visit a small town in Malaysia accessible by train.
 I thought that Gemas, Negeri Sembilan was the most appropriate town to visit for a one-day trip.

 The train departed JB at 9:02 am, just on time.
 It stopped at Kempas Baru and Kulai, and ran for about an hour and stopped at Kluang.
 After departing Kluang it drove for almost two hours before stopping at Segamat.
 Every station was simple.

-It's views from the train, which sped across jungles where palm trees, cycad trees and other trees of tropical rain forest were growing in colonies.
+They are the views from the train, which sped across jungles where palm trees, cycad trees, and other trees of tropical rain forest were growing in colonies.

 Several minutes past twelve noon the train arrived at Gemas.

-At the moment when I got off to the platform a stinky smell attacked me.
+At the moment when I got off to the platform, a stinky smell attacked me.
 It stank just like a dustcart collecting garbages.
 All the town was covered with such a smell.
-I don’t want to say that, but such kind of smells were in the air in JB, Gemas and every city in Malaysia.
+I don’t want to say that, but such kinds of smells was in the air in JB, Gemas, and every city in Malaysia.

-A make of most cars there was Proton, a Malaysian car maker, but most of them were what I’d ever seen before.
+Make of most cars there was Proton, a Malaysian carmaker, but most of them were what I’d ever seen before.
 I guessed that abandoned cars in Japan had been brought to Malaysia and just replaced brand tags into Proton.
 Seeing that such old cars can drive on the roads much worse than those in Japan, maybe cars can be useful much longer than we expect.